fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 ## Week 3 (Feb 1--5): The rise of modern history
 This week we're continuing with our historiographical survey.
-The plan is to have a short (~5 minute) introductory lecture and lecture/reading quiz for each chapter.
-Quizzes will employ a variety of kinds of questions, including short answer prompts that test your ability to synthesize information from the lecture and chapter.
-The book is very good at making its main points very clear while providing lots of historical examples, so it's easy to read slower when getting the more important overview and read more quickly through the details.
-Don't treat it like a textbook where everything is equally important.

 {% include alert.html class='warning' title='Due this week' text="
-Less writing this week, but the quizzes will test your familiarity with the brief lectures and readings, as well as help emphasize what I think are the most important points to take away for the topic.
+As usual, the quizzes will test your familiarity with the brief lectures and readings, as well as help emphasize what I think are the most important points to take away for the topic.
-- MONDAY: Lecture response
+- MONDAY: Lecture reflection
 - WEDNESDAY: Reading reflection
-- FRIDAY: Reading reflection
+- FRIDAY: Reading quiz
 "%}

 ### Monday
 - Video: Background for next chapters

+{% include alert.html class='danger' title='Lecture reflection' text="
+- What do YOU THINK are the most important points covered so far and points to keep in mind for the next two chapters?
+"%}

 ### Wednesday
 - Popkin, Chapter 4: Rise of Academic Scholarship and Nationalist History, 71--100.

+{% include alert.html class='danger' title='Reading Reflection' text="
+- What constitutes 'academic' history?
+- How did history become linked to nationalism?
+"%}

 ### Friday
 - Popkin, Chapter 5: Scientific History in an Era of Conflict, 101--129.

+{% include alert.html class='danger' title='Reading Quiz' text="
+Your quiz will cover the whole chapter as usual, but will focus on one particular question: Why was there a tension between 'scientific' history and global conflicts happening in the early 20th century?
+"%}

 ## Week 4 (Feb 8--12)
+We finish up our historiographical survey this week.
+This week's chapters cover how approaches to history changed in the second half of the 20th century.

+{% include alert.html class='warning' title='Due this week' text="
+Less writing this week, but the quizzes will test your familiarity with the brief lectures and readings, as well as help emphasize what I think are the most important points to take away for the topic.
+- MONDAY: Lecture reflection
+- WEDNESDAY: Reading quiz
+- FRIDAY: Reading reflection
+"%}

 ### Monday
 - Video: Background for next chapters

+{% include alert.html class='danger' title='Lecture Quiz' text="
+Your quiz will cover the whole chapter as usual, but will focus on one particular question: Why was there a tension between 'scientific' history and global conflicts happening in the early 20th century?
+"%}

 ### Wednesday
 - Popkin, Chapter 6: From Objectivity to the "Culture Wars", 133--146.
 - Maza, _Thinking about History_, 178--185 (until the new section starts).

+{% include alert.html class='danger' title='Reading Quiz' text="
+The question to think about in reading for the quiz: What were the challenges to the objectivity of history?
+"%}

 ### Friday
 - Popkin, Chapter 6: From Objectivity to the "Culture Wars", 146--170.

+{% include alert.html class='danger' title='Reading Reflection' text="
+There was a LOT going on in this final chapter that we've read over the last few days.
+For today's reading reflection, make a bullet point list of what you consider the most important points in the chapter.
+You should have between 10 and 20 bullet points.
+Bullet points should be COMPLETE sentences, and you can have more than one sentence in a single bullet.
+It's OK if a bullet point to make a complex point takes several sentences, but make sure most are quite succinct.
+"%}